Billy-Spearman-WCCI/RaceCarExtension/README.md

     * *Now* you can start working on the `@RestController` endpoints.
 Do this using [Integration-test TDD](#spring-integration-tests).

+# Interview tips

+* Ask clarifying questions that also show off your knowledge.
+    * "What is HTML?"
+        * "Would you like me to talk about the various tags, or would you like me to talk about how it populates the DOM, or talk about what a markup language is?"
+    * "What is polymorphism?"
+        * "Would you like a textbook definition, or would you like a concrete example with an interface and implementing classes?"
+    * "What is Spring?"
+        * "Do you want to know about the Dependency Injection of the underlying framework, or about typical uses such as for REST endpoints and database interactions?"
+* Don't be afraid to give your opinions
+    * "What are the three main type of CSS selectors"?
+        * "At end of the spectrum we have selectors which are based purely on HTML tags, in the middle we have per 'CSS Class' selectors, and there are even per-ID selectors which apply to individual elements.
+But we don't want to repeat ourselves, so I prefer to have as much styling common to all elements of a given tag, and have as little styling done per-individual-element."
+    * "What type of visibility modifiers does Java offer?"
+        * "The primary ones are private, protected, and public.
+Code is cleaner when as many things as possible are private and as few things as possible are public.
+There's also a "default" modified, but modern code avoids it."
+* When talking out-loud during a CodingBat style problem, feel free to also say what you're *not* doing.
+    * "I'm iterating the chars in this list using the modern `for (char c : str.toCharArray())` syntax.
+I could be using an old-style "for" loop with the two semicolons and the `i++`, but I prefer this approach because ..."

 # Principles

 * **Fail quickly and cheaply**